-- a bank statement showing you have at least £1,890 in savings
+- a bank document showing you have at least £1,890 in savings

-- your tuberculosis (TB) test results if you’re from a country where you have to take the test (Australian's do not!)
+- your tuberculosis (TB) test results if you’re from a country where you have to take the test (Australian's, New Zealand and Canadian's do not!)

 You need a page in your passport that’s blank on both sides for your visa.

 You’ll need to provide a certified translation of any documents that aren’t in English or Welsh.